AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 zendesk_id: 360016503052
 ---

 Our Product and Engineering teams have been focused on making the most sweeping, highly-requested improvements possible for the last year.
-We are thrilled to announce the availability of a new Magento BI product architecture that makes these improvements a reality.
+We are thrilled to announce the availability of a new MBI product architecture that makes these improvements a reality.

 ## Benefits of New Architecture